eduardorafd/IronhackDA-Bootcamp/Ironhack/FinalProject/README.md

 * Make contract with cheap players that have the requirements from the client
 * Give new opportunities for the players recommended
 * Make a team without paying too much on star players ( Moneyball movie as an example )
+* Analyse all the players by the skills that you want

 ## Tools and Techniques